Build a Simple Media Connector

 Make sure to copy and save the resulting Connector ID after publishing.
 Currently, there is no way to retrieve this ID later without using the Environment API.

-Step 3: Verifying the Publication
+Step 3: Enabling the connector

 - Open GraFx Studio Designer Workspace.